firsttris/vscode-jest-runner/README.md

 By default **Jest** finds config from `package.json` or if you `module.export = {}` in a `jest.config.js` file.

-Jest Runner should work out of the box in most cases.
-In case needed you can configure it using the following options:
+Jest Runner will work out of the box, with a valid Jest config.
+If you have a custom setup use the following options to configure Jest Runner:

 | Command | Description |
 | --- | --- |